 - The last row of the requirements has been removed, as it is a duplication of information from the course descriptions. - ChE 102 is an optional course, and not required for the degree.
-Students who choose to take the course as illustrated in the Suggested Arrangement of Courses will take 16 hours of coursework in the fall semester of the first year.
-Actual credit hours for the degree is 129. - Under Technical Option Area section, we clarified that ChE 377K (undergraduate research) can only be counted once towards the degree in any way, either as a single technical elective or towards the 4 hour chemistry requirement. - To better reflect the student experience, we removed language suggesting that only students with GPAs >3.50 can pursue research opportunities or consider graduate school.
+Students who choose to take the course as illustrated in the Suggested Arrangement of Courses will take sixteen hours of coursework in the fall semester of the first year.
+Actual credit hours for the degree is 129. - Under Technical Option Area section, we clarified that ChE 377K (undergraduate research) can only be counted once towards the degree in any way, either as a single technical elective or towards the four-hour chemistry requirement. - To better reflect the student experience, we removed language suggesting that only students with GPAs greater than 3.50 can pursue research opportunities or consider graduate school.

-2. THIS PROPOSAL INVOLVES: (PI lease check all that apply) X Courses in other colleges Courses in proposer's college that are frequently taken by students in other colleges ☐ Flags Course in the core curriculum X Change in course sequencing for an existing program X Courses that have to be added to the inventory Change in admission requirements (external or internal) Requirements not explicit in the catalog language (e.g., lists of acceptable courses maintained by department office) 3.
-SCOPE OF PROPOSED CHANGE: A. Does this proposal impact other co If yes, then how would you do so?
-Yes  No 🗌 B. Do you anticipate a net change in t If yes, how many more (or fewer) the number of students in your college? students do you expect?
-Yes 🗌 No
+3. • Please check all that apply) ☐ Co ourses in other colleges Courses in proposer's college that are frequently taken by students in other colleges ☐ Flags ourse in the core rriculum Change in course sequencing for an existing program Courses that have to be added to the inventory nange in admission quirements (external or Requirements not explicit in the catalog language (e.g., lists of int ernal) acceptable courses maintained by department office) 4.
+SCOPE (OF PROPOSED CHANG E : a.
+Does this proposal impact other colleges/schools?
+Yes  No 🗌 s, then how would you do so n the number of students in your college?
+Yes 🗌 No 🔀 s, how many more (or fewer (or decrease) in the number of students fro g classes in your college?
+Yes 🗌 No 🔀 • er of students and/or class seats involved. - (or decrease) in the number of students fro cours ses in other colleges?
+Yes 🔀 No 🗌 If yes s, please indicate the numbe er of students and/or class seats involved.
+Items a. a and d.: